-- 5. No person shall lose [any] tenure [rights] already acquired if [he or she is] they are granted a leave of absence, if [he or she is] they are promoted, or if [he or she accepts] they accept appointment to a [non-regular academic] part-time faculty position or to an administrative position, unless the appointment is subject to express condition that [he or she] they release or waive any such tenure [rights].
-In the event that a tenured faculty member whose program is discontinued accepts an appointment that is normally a term position, that faculty member shall retain tenure, unless the appointment is subject to express condition that they release or waive any such tenure. - The removal of any person from an administrative position shall not impair [his or her] their tenure rights, if any, as [an academic] a faculty member.
+- 3. No person shall lose tenure already acquired if they are granted a leave of absence, if they are promoted, or if they accept appointment to a part-time faculty position or to an administrative position, unless the appointment is subject to the express condition that they release or waive any such tenure.
+In the event that a tenured faculty member whose program is discontinued accepts an appointment that is normally a term position, that faculty member shall retain tenure, unless the appointment is subject to the express condition that they release or waive any such tenure. - 4.
+The removal of any person from an administrative position shall not impair their tenure rights, if any, as a faculty member.

 6.030.2.1.
-Computing Years of [Tenure] Service Toward Tenure and Promotion.
+Computing Years of Service Toward Tenure and Promotion.